weakish/docs-en/views/realtime-guide-beginner.md

 > Notes:
 >
 > You can only get member lists of **basic conversations**.
-Chat rooms and system conversations don’t have member lists.
+Chat rooms and system conversations don't have member lists.

 ## Querying Conversations with Advanced Conditions